obscure-com/ti_touchdb/README.md

 * Couchbase Lite is under the Apache License 2.0.
 See that project for additional licenses.

 ## Development Status - iOS

+**1.0**

+2014-05-21

+Release day for iOS!

+[CouchbaseLite 1.0.0](http://www.couchbase.com/download#cb-mobile) has been released.
+I've updated the module to use the prebuilt frameworks provided by Couchbase and merged the `cblite_api_changes` branch into master.
+Please see the wiki for updated installation instructions and the documentation for the new API.

 **1.0-beta**